Giovanna Bassi: Biography

 Giovanna Bassi was born in Italy as the daughter of the Italian ballet dancer Angela Bassi.
-She was the sister of the architect Charles (Carlo) Bassi (1772–1840), who lived active in Sweden and Finland, where he had been raised since the age of eleven.
+She was the sister of the architect Charles (Carlo) Bassi (1772–1840), who lived in Sweden and Finland, where he had been raised since the age of eleven.
 She was the student of Jean Dauberval and debuted on the stage of the opera in Paris in France.

 Career in the Royal Swedish Ballet

 In 1783, she was employed at the Royal Swedish Ballet in the Royal Swedish Opera in Sweden, where she was to spend the rest of her career.

 Bassi is mentioned in the famous diary of Hedwig Elizabeth Charlotte of Holstein-Gottorp.
 Her technique was entirely according to the classic Italian style of ballet, and she was capable of performing the hardest movements within this style.
 At her debut in Stockholm, the applause was loud enough "to outdo the thunder", and caused what was to be referred to as the "Bassi fever".

 Bassi was described as a proud person with a "noble" manner and admired for her beautiful, black hair and her strong, limber body.
 Among her parts were Cecile in La Rosiere de Salency by Jean Marcadet with Antoine Bournonville, Judith Christina Brelin and Jean Marcadet, Ninette a la Tour by M. Gardel in the 1786–87 season, and Nadine in Le Triomphe de la Constance by Jean Marcadet with Giuseppe Bartolomei, Antoine Bournonville, Jean Marcadet and Carlo Caspare Simone Uttini (1787–88).

 She took pupils and was the mentor of many Swedish dancers, notably Ulrika Åberg and Margaretha Christina Åbergsson.
 She also gave dancing classes for girls from the upper classes.
 She occasionally performed as an actor at the French Theatre.
-Giovanna Bassi became wealthy: initially with a salary of 9.000 livres, she had a fortune of 30.000 riksdaler at the time of her retirement.
+Giovanna Bassi became wealthy: initially with a salary of 9,000 livres, she had a fortune of 30,000 riksdaler at the time of her retirement.